 Alongside the wider BorderLands exhibition, featuring regional, Welsh and international artists, the project includes artist-led walks and creative workshops inspired by the border landscape.
 Local residents, walkers, visitors, young people, volunteers and HBTSR members all contribute to conversations between those whose families have long lived on the border and those whose journeys have crossed many borders before finding sanctuary in Wales.
 Emily Hedges is documenting these shared experiences through the collaborative artwork, with the outcomes to be shared through the exhibition and online.

-Against the backdrop of the 2026 Welsh Senedd elections, BorderLands highlights the value of creative activity in encouraging conversations about belonging, migration and identity while celebrating the rich culture of the Welsh borderlands.
+Against the backdrop of the 2026 Welsh Senedd elections, BorderLands highlighted the value of creative activity in encouraging conversations about belonging, migration and identity while celebrating the rich culture of the Welsh borderlands.

 Creative participation builds confidence, supports wellbeing and creates opportunities for friendship and mutual understanding.
 Previous quilting and textile projects—including the Friendship Quilt, made by individuals at home during lockdown—have become lasting symbols of welcome and connection.
 There is strong enthusiasm among the communities HBTSR supports for opportunities such as these, with visits to Hay Castle and regular quilting sessions consistently proving popular.